reina-peh/NUS-Datathon-2024/README.md

 These factors combined — the ensemble approach, regularization, versatility in data handling, and optimized performance — make XGBoost an excellent choice for our dataset, leading to superior accuracy and efficiency compared to the alternatives.

-Previously considered steps:

-### **Hyperparameter Optimization with Optuna for XGBoost Model**

-We focused on optimising the hyperparameters of an XGBoost classifier using the Optuna library.
-The goal is to find the best combination of hyperparameters that maximizes the F1 score of the model on the validation dataset.
-This is achieved through a systematic and efficient search across a specified range of hyperparameter values.

-### 1. Data Exploration and Cleaning
-*To reduce the number of features to help us with our model building process, we identified a few issues:*
-- Null Values: Check for missing or null values in the dataset.
-- Data Types: Ensure each column has the correct data type (e.g., dates, categorical data, numerical values).
-- Outliers: Identify any outliers in numerical data that might skew analysis.

-*And utilised methods targeted at them:*
-1. Dropped the columns that were not relevant to the problem statement.
-     - 'clntnum', a unique identifier for each customer, not relevant to the problem statement.
-2. Checked for duplicates (none)
-3. Found the number and type of unique values in each column
-4. Identified columns with an 'object' data type.
-    - For columns with names matching patterns like 'n_months_since_lapse_' or 'n_months_last_bought_',convert them to a numeric data type.
-    - Check if columns contain values of type Decimal or float and converts them accordingly.
-    - Categorial data: certain columns are designated as categorical.
-      - ie. ('clntnum', 'race_desc', 'ctrycode_desc', 'clttype', 'stat_flag', 'cltsex_fix', 'annual_income_est')
-    - Date formatting: Other non-categorial columns are converted to datetime format
-5. Calculated the null values in each column
-      - drop the columns with 100% null values (except the target column)

-### 2. Feature Engineering
-- Further exploring the dataset, we realised that there are 5 types of policies:
-1. general insurance (gi)
-2. group policies (grp)
-3. investment-linked policies (inv)
-4. life or health insurance (lh)
-5. long-term care insurance (ltc)

-The suffixes (e.g. 42e115, 1280bf) are unique identifiers for the specific insurance products.

-- We proceed to find unique identifiers of each policy type
-  - Unique identifiers for gi policies: {'29d435', 'claim', '856320', '058815', 'a10d1b', '42e115'}
-- Unique identifiers for grp policies: {'e91421', 'de05ae', '9cdedf', 'caa6ff', '70e1dd', '22decf', '94baec', 'fe5fb8', 'e04c3a', '6a5788', 'fd3bfb', '1581d7', '6fc3e6', '945b5a'}
-- Unique identifiers for inv policies: {'e9f316', 'dcd836'}
-- Unique identifiers for lh policies: {'d0adeb', 'e22a6a', '839f8a', '507c37', 'f852af', '947b15'}
-- Unique identifiers for ltc policies: {'43b9d5', '1280bf'}

-### 3. Data Processing
-Examining the relationship between clients identified as 'at risk' and their history of insurance claims

-#### New Claims Flag Creation:
-A new binary flag called flg_has_claims is created in the demo_data DataFrame.
-This flag is set to 1 for clients who have made a claim in either health, life, or general insurance (as indicated by the respective flags flg_has_health_claim, flg_has_life_claim, flg_gi_claim).
-This unifies different types of claims into a single column for simplified analysis.

-#### Subset DataFrames:
-Two separate subsets of the demo_data DataFrame are created.
-One (at_risk_df) includes clients who are marked as 'at risk' (flg_at_risk equals 1), and the other (not_at_risk_df) includes those not marked as 'at risk'.
-Both DataFrames include only the new flg_has_claims column.

-#### Calculating Percentages:
-The code calculates the percentage of 'at risk' clients who have made claims and the percentage of 'not at risk' clients who have made claims.
-The result is 25.38% for 'at risk' and 6.58% for 'not at risk'.

-#### Analysis Interpretation:
-This indicates that a significant minority (about a quarter) of the 'at risk' clients have made claims on their policies.
-In contrast, a much smaller proportion of clients not identified as 'at risk' have made claims.
-This suggests that the 'at risk' flag may be a good indicator of higher claim activity and could be an area to focus on to prevent policy disengagement.

-### Suggestions to Singhealth based on the analysis:
-Based on this analysis, Singlife can take the following actions to address the customer journey issues:

-1. Enhanced Communication: Tailor communication strategies for 'at risk' clients, especially around the claims process, to improve their experience and possibly prevent disengagement.
-2. Risk Management: Review the criteria for labeling clients as 'at risk' and assess whether the current model effectively identifies clients who may need additional support.
-3. Customer Support: Implement proactive support for 'at risk' clients who have made claims to guide them through the process and encourage continued engagement.
-By addressing these points, Singlife can aim to improve customer satisfaction, reduce drop-off during the acquisition process, and potentially increase conversion rates.

-### 4. Model Building and Evaluation

-Processing the train_test_split:
-- Imported the train_test_split function from the sklearn.model_selection module, which is a part of the scikit-learn library, a popular machine learning library in Python.

-Splitting the Dataset:
-- Called the train_test_split function with the following parameters:
-  - data_cleaned
-  - test_size=0.2: 20% of the datareserved for the validation set (val).
-The remaining 80% of the data will be used as the training set (tr).
-  - random_state=42: A seed for the random number generator to ensure reproducibility

-Training and Validation Sets:
-- The function returns two subsets of the data:
-    - tr: The training set, which contains 80% of the data.
-This subset is used to train the machine learning model.
-    - val: The validation set, which contains 20% of the data.
-This subset is used to evaluate the model's performance and to fine-tune the model's hyperparameters.

-### 5. Model Deployment: (Best Model is the XGBClassifier)
-Utiised 4 types of models; XGBClassifier (with and without optuna),  KNN, SVM, Logistic Regression and Random Forrest

-### 6. Success metrics used ROC AUC score, logloss, precision, recall & f1-score

 ### Model 1: XGBClassifier